76ers GM: Injured Simmons ‘close or ready’ to NBA return

 The Sixers have a skeleton staff on hand at the facility when players need rehab, usually a physical trainer or a strength coach, and never more than about six people at a time.

-Entering a season with NBA championship expectations, the Sixers (39-26) were a disappointing sixth in the Eastern Conference and coach Brett Brown’s job status was a daily hot topic in Philly.
+Entering a season with NBA championship expectations, the Sixers (39-26) were a disappointing sixth in the Eastern Conference and coach Brett Brown’s job status was a hot topic in Philly.
 Brown, whose contract runs through 2021-22, may have gained some more time to fix the Sixers because of the shutdown.

 Al Horford was a free-agent bust coming over from Boston and had lost his starting job.
 The questions raised during the season may not be answered for months, though a healthy Simmons and Embiid could serve as a course correction, if the NBA resumes its season.